Why doesn't Motley Zoo answer the phone?

 So would we have been lying if we said yes?
 Even if not, the person isn't going to be happy we committed to that statement, when they find out otherwise though, right?
 So why commit to something we can'tback up with certainty?
 The answer is, we won't.

 But we also cannot remove an animal from the database until they go home or it results in too mush extra work, delays and errors.
 We can't do things twice when getting them done once is hard ;)

-So ultimately, question #1 is not a question that can be resolved by phone- nor really, until you have actually applied...because they still won't be available to you- even if they are online- if they aren't the right match.
+So ultimately, question #1 is not a question that can be resolved by phone- nor really, until you have actually applied...because they still won't be available to you- even if they are online- if you aren't yet approved or they aren't the right match for you.

 2. "I need more information about Pet X to know if I want to adopt".